NativeScript/nativescript-remote-builds/docs/CIRCLECI.md

 ## iOS Builds Setup

-In order to get started with the Fastlane based Circle CI iOS build, you will **a onetime access to a macOS machine and an administration access to a paid apple developer account**.
+In order to get started with the Fastlane based Circle CI iOS build, you will need **an onetime access to a macOS machine and an administration access to a paid apple developer account**.

 1) Follow the [basic setup](#basic-setup).
 2) Get a macOS machine (you will need it only during this setup).